Spunky here with the latest in nutrition for my furbling friends that may need a hand at what they can beg for! BOL...

 9. Spinach

 This leafy green vegetable is loaded with nutritional benefits for humans and dogs.
 Spinach contains vitamins A, B, C, and K, as well as calcium, iron, fiber, manganese, folate, and potassium.
 It boosts the immune system, heart health, energy levels, and vitality.
 Offer your dog blandly cooked spinach (no butter, onions, garlic, salt, or pepper), and be sure to chop the leaves well before sharing.
-It also helps to incorporate spinach into your dog’s usual meal (rather than serving on its own) so it’s easier to chew and swallow.
+It also helps to incorporate spinach into your dog’s usual meal (rather than serving on its own) so it’s easier to chew and swallow.10.
+Sweet Potatoes

 Sweet potatoes are high in fiber, and they contain vitamin B6, vitamin C, several beneficial minerals, and beta carotene, which is thought to help protect against cancer and heart disease.
 Add a teaspoon (for small dogs) to a tablespoon (for large dogs) of steamed or boiled sweet potatoes to your pet’s usual bowl of food.
-Make sure to avoid candied yams, which are high in sugar.
+Make sure to avoid candied yams, which are high in sugar.11.
+Watermelon

 Flickr / @Blue Amrich